williamcaamot/PGR301_exam/readme.md

 > https://github.com/williamcaamot/PGR301_exam/actions/runs/11839013074/job/32989460565

 ### To-do
-- [ ] Should try run the python tests to see if they run as expected, Glenn might do this
 - [ ] Could add logging to this function as a plus
-- [ ] Could define SAM role/policy for this
+- [X] Could define SAM role/policy for this

 ## Oppgave 2